paulbogdy/EPFL/DH-415(Ethics-And-Law-Of-AI)/README.md

     * Conduct a form of life analysis (How it modifies the life)
     * Indentify intrinsec concerns
     * Identify easier solutions (Less tech sophisticated)

+### Ethical theories

+* Utilitarism:
+    * Produce gratest good for the most people
+* Dentology:
+    * Focus on principles / values
+* Virtue Ethics:
+    *
+* Contract Theory:
+    * Principles and Rules are set by people

 ## Useful Links